shahariar-shibli/shahariar-shibli.github.io/_pages/about.md

 <p style="text-align:justify; color:black; font-family:Georgia">I am  G M Shahariar Shibli (<button onclick="playMusic()" style='font-size:16px'>pronounce <i class='fas fa-volume-up'></i></button>), a
 first year PhD Student in the Computer Science and Engineering department at the <a href="https://www1.cs.ucr.edu/">University of California, Riverside</a>.
 I am currently working in the Natural Language Processing group at UCR and very fortunate to be advised by <a href="https://yuedong.us/">Professor Yue Dong</a>.
-At present, I am investigating bias, fairness and adversarial robustness in LLMs and Text-to-Image (T2I) generation models.
+At present, I am investigating bias, fairness and safety in LLMs and Text-to-Image (T2I) generation models. </p>

-Prior to that I worked as a Lecturer at the Department of CSE, Ahsanullah University of Science and Technology.
+<p>Prior to that I worked as a Lecturer at the Department of CSE, Ahsanullah University of Science and Technology.
 I obtained my Bachelor's degree in CSE from the same university.
 My career aspiration is to work in leading AI research laboratories. <span style="color:green;"><em>I am open to the possibility of collaboration.
 Feel free to email.</em></p>